-The Huntington University-Arizona entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org. acote's email address is email@example.com
+Huntington University’s Doctorate of Occupational Therapy Program in Arizona is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA and its web address is www.acoteonline.org. acote's email address is email@example.com

 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 National Board for Certification in Occupational Therapy (NBCOT) pass rates are available by visiting this link.

 Students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 24 months following the completion of the didactic portion of the program.
 The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2018 ACOTE OTD Standard D.1.3.

 8385 W. Mariners Way

 Peoria, AZ 85382

 The OTD program in Arizona will graduate its first cohort in August of 2023.
 Graduation data will be accessed on this link: https://www.nbcot.org/Educators-Folder/SchoolPerformance.